 Import CSVs, Epochs or PEFs

 RAVEN allows the user to add sources from the user interface.
+CSV (with/without mapping,) PEF and Epoch can be imported in Raven.

 How To: Import

 Identify where in the Source Explorer you want to add the new source.
 In the parent of that location, hover the source to show the snowman icon.
 Click the snowman icon.